NCAR/DART/guide/qceff_probit.rst

 --------------

 QCEFF options are per quantity.
-For a given quantity, you specify the following options as columns of the qcf_table:
+For a given quantity, you specify the following options as columns of the qceff_table:

 * Observation error information